Heath McNease: Early life

 McNease was born Heath Daniel McNease in Colquitt, Georgia.
 His parents raised him and his siblings in the church, where his father was a deacon, and his mother was the choir director.
 The hip hop influence was imparted to him by his two older brothers, while a cousin, and his mother in particular, got him listening to folk rock music.
-McNease graduated post-secondary school from Miller County High School, and went on to graduate from Bainbridge State College.
-Two years later he obtained his Bachelor of Fine Arts degree from Valdosta State University.
+McNease graduated from Miller County High School, and went on to graduate from Bainbridge State College.
+Two years later, he obtained his Bachelor of Fine Arts degree from Valdosta State University.

 Music career

 He started his music recording career in 2005, with his first studio album, The Heath McNease Fanclub Meets Tonight, which was released by 7Spin Music on April 24, 2007.
 The subsequent two studio albums, Shine On and The Gun Show, were released on the same day, May 4, 2010, from 7Spin Music.
-His next release – The House Always Wins – released by 7Spin Music on February 22, 2011, was his last release with the aforementioned label.
+His next release, The House Always Wins, released by 7Spin Music on February 22, 2011, was his last release with the aforementioned label.

 The next release, a mix tape, Straight Outta Console: The Nintendo Thumb Mixtape, was independently released on July 3, 2011, and all of his forthcoming releases would be released independently.
 His follow-up release, Thrift Store Jesus, was released on February 28, 2012.
 The forthcoming release, The Weight of Glory – Songs Inspired by the Works of C.S.
 Lewis, was released on August 14, 2012.
 He released Jesus Shuttlesworth: The Mixtape, another mix tape, on February 19, 2013.
 There was another release, on January 10, 2013, The Weight of Glory: Second Edition (A Hip Hop Remix Inspired by the Works of CS Lewis).
 He released two albums in 2014, the first, Fort Wayne, on September 23.
 The second, Among Thieves, was released on November 18.
-He released, an extended play, Salem Songs, his third EP on October 22, 2015.
+He released an extended play, Salem Songs, his third EP, on October 22, 2015.